 Trying to access it, you are requested to enter a code.
 The code that has been entered at the time of shipment is: -

 SHERWOOD

-Entering these numbers will access Supervisor.
+Entering these characters will access Supervisor mode.
 You will be able to change to any 8 digit or letter combination.
-The supervisor accesses the following functions. -
+The supervisor accesses the following functions. - used for communications with the M501.